tsamb/manager-readme/README.md

 Software engineers love releasing features.
 (Product people and business people love feature releases, too!)
 I'm a big advocate of optimizing for [makers' schedules](http://www.paulgraham.com/makersschedule.html) for software engineers.
 That can involve shielding engineers against other stakeholders or staunchly defending process.
 While it would be nice for every chunk of the working day to allow for engineers to get into the flow on feature implementation, there is often work unrelated to implementation.

-As an example, if engineering team members present technical presentations to each other (or others in the organization) on a recurring basis, how do you balance preparation for the presentation against implementation goals in the current sprint or work cycle?
+As an example, if engineering team members present technical presentations to each other on a recurring basis, how do you balance preparation for presentations against implementation goals in the current sprint or work cycle?

 ### How to best pay down conceptual, technical and product debt